jeiks/Stealing_DL_Models/README.md

 - [MSAPI (Azure)](Dataset-Contents/Azure).

 ## Networks
-All networks were generated with caffe.
+All networks were generated with Caffe.
 The weights (caffemodel) and solverstates were compacted using 7zip.

 Problems:
 - [FER](Networks/FER).